 You'll want to run Seq at an HTTPS endpoint on your own domain, such as

 https://my-azure-seq.example.com.
 Because URL and HTTPS (TLS/SSL) configuration is covered elsewhere, this example skips these steps and configures an instance at

 See the Windows virtual machine docs for details on how to provision virtual machines.

-The recommended image for running Seq is the Windows Server 2019 Datacenter compute image.
+The recommended image for running Seq is the the most recent Windows Server Datacenter compute image.